equinox-fund/vesting-contract/README.md

 ## Adding vesting entries

-This vesting contract works with a whitelist (vesting entries), your users must be on the whitelist to access the vesting.
+This vesting contract works with a whitelist (vesting entries), your users must be on the whitelist to release his tokens.

 You must be calling the `addMultipleVestingEntry` from your favorite UI (Defender, Remix, ..) or custom script.